sfence/hades_revisited/README.md

 Minetest can be found online at <https://github.com/minetest/minetest/>.

 All my work is licenced under the MIT License.
-The extern mods have different licenses. look at the modfolders for details.
+The external mods have different licenses.
+Look at the mod folders for details.

 ## Important notices and short game guide